alus-it/AirNavigator/release/README.txt

-	Tracking of: position, altitude, speed and direction during flight in GPX track files Calculation of routes using Great Circle distance Calculation of sunrise and sunset time along the route Estimation of remaining fuel
+	Tracking of: position, altitude, speed and direction during flight in GPX track files Calculation of routes using Great Circle distance Calculation of sunrise and sunset time along the route Normal distribution: to be used in parallel with the original TomTom software Standalone distribution with own operating system: to be used without the original TomTom software Estimation of remaining fuel
 	XML configuration file
+	GPS and touch screen managed by parallel threads

 ROUTES AND TRACKS AS GPX FILES